 In healthcare, providers at the bedside know the care team goes far beyond the nurse and doctor.
 Delivering the highest quality care requires an interdisciplinary model where experts are called on as needed, information is shared, collaboration and continuous performance improvement are part of the process.

-An often-overlooked key to success for RCM optimization is understanding the complexities of each payer contract throughout the organization.
-From providers to patient registration staff, to claims and billing teams and beyond – educating various team members on contract variances is a critical element of improving your revenue cycle.
+An often-overlooked key to success for revenue cycle management optimization is understanding the complexities of each payer contract throughout the organization.
+From providers to patient registration staff, to claims and billing teams and beyond – educating various team members on contract variances is a critical element of improving your revenue cycle management.
 The nuances outlined in these often grueling contracts can have a significant impact on healthcare organizations of all sizes’ bottom line by helping staff avoid or respond to denials, catch errors in reimbursement, and much more.

 Who Should Be On the RCM Care Team?